Machy8/Grid/README.md

 	- suffix - **c**

 ###Landscape orientation
-Is available for Mobile, Extra small, Small and Medium devices and all you need to do is add **ls-** selector for landscape orientation.
+Is available for Default, Extra small, Small and Medium devices and all you need to do is add **ls-** selector for landscape orientation.

 ###Examples